 Rainham Marshes has lots to offer the whole family, as well as nature enthusiasts and dog walkers alike.
-Right on London’s doorstep, it’s a real green gem for a quick escape from the city where you can reconnect with nature and enjoy walking, exploring, learning about local wildlife – and a well earned cuppa in the cafe at the end.
+Right on London’s doorstep, it’s a real green gem for a quick escape from the city where you can reconnect with nature and enjoy walking, exploring, learning about local wildlife – and a well earned cuppa in the café at the end.

-What to see at RSPB Rainham Marshes?
+What to see at RSPB Rainham Marshes nature reserve?

 There is lots of wildlife to see at Rainham Marshes nature reserve, and we mean lots!
 From dozens of species of bird to butterflies, dragonflies, bees, water voles, marsh frogs and more, you don’t have to venture too far from the capital to enjoy the country’s scenic offerings.